 Notes: \ significant at 10%; \\ 5%; \\\ at 1%.
 Dependent variable is the decentralization z-score index, measured by plant manager's autonomy over hiring, investment, products, and pricing.
 Estimation by OLS with robust standard errors in parentheses.
 Standard errors clustered by the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
 TRUST measures the percentage of individuals who agreed with the statement "most people can be trusted" in the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
 RULE OF LAW measures extent of confidence in and abide by the rules of society (Kauffman et al., 2007), and ranges between -2.5 and 2.5.
-"Country of CHQ location controls" are the log of GDP per capita and population in the region where the plant is located.
+"Country of CHQ location controls" are the log of GDP per capita and population in the country of CHQ location.
+"Region of plant location" controls are the log of GDP per capita and population in the region where the plant is located.
 "Industry dummies" are 3 digit SIC dummies.
 "Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interviewer dummies, 6 dummies to control for the day of the week the interview took place, an interview reliability score, the manager's seniority and tenure, and the duration of the interview.
 Regressions weighted by the share of World Values Survey respondents in the region in the country, as survey sample sizes (and thus survey measure error) varied by region.
 This weight is set to one if the plant belongs to a foreign multinational since we have no region for the multinationals parent.